scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 return value of the composed :code:`Triggers`.

-In addition, to the flexibility the :code:`Trigger` class provides by abstracting out the concept of triggering an operation, we can provide through pybind11 a way to subclass :code:`Trigger` in Python.
-This allows users to create their own triggers in pure Python.
+In addition, to the flexibility the :code:`Trigger` class provides by abstracting out the concept of triggering an operation, we use pybind11 to easily allow subclass the :code:`Trigger` class in Python.
+This allows users to create their own triggers in pure Python that will execute in HOOMD-blue's C++ back end.
 An example of such subclassing that reimplements the functionality of HOOMD-blue version 2.x can be seen below.

 .. code-block:: python